mthatcherclark/pacertracker/README.md

 PACER Tracker allows reporters to receive live or daily alerts for specific cases they wish to track or for cases with parties that match keywords they specify.
 For instance, a keyword of "ACME" would return any case where ACME Corp. is the primary plaintiff or the primary defendant.
+That could result in a business reporter writing a story.
+Similarly, an education reporter could set up an alert for "school district" and receive alerts about cases involving school districts in their area.

 The app supplies a web interface for users (who are added by an admin) to setup alerts, change their password and setup groups of frequently-used courts.